anbox-cloud/discourse-docs/tutorial/getting-started.md

 You now know how to use the command line to create, launch and test applications in Anbox Cloud.

-If you are interested in a more easy-to-use interface, check out the [Getting started (dashboard)](tbd) tutorial to learn how to manage Anbox Cloud using the [web dashboard](https://discourse.ubuntu.com/t/web-dashboard/20871).
+If you are interested in a more easy-to-use interface, check out the [Getting started with Anbox Cloud (web dashboard)](tbd) tutorial to learn how to manage Anbox Cloud using the [web dashboard](https://discourse.ubuntu.com/t/web-dashboard/20871).

 Also see the documentation about [how to manage applications](https://discourse.ubuntu.com/t/manage-applications/24333) and [how to work with containers](https://discourse.ubuntu.com/t/work-with-containers/24335) for more in-depth information.